JCruz6725/Rem_Site_Hero/README.md

 # django rest framework based Resume System
 A django REST framework based system that is easy to deploy allowing the user to solely focus on frontend hook up and design.
 The system can host a multitude of resumes from a multitude of users.

+ideal would be single page app?????

 ## Relational map for django ORM
 ![ORM MAP](./Backend_Design/DB_scheme_resume_site_v_1_1.PNG "ORM")